-Part 2 - European Sites and Features - SPAs
+Part 2 - European Sites and Features - Special Protection Areas (SPAs)

-- LOCATION /AREA REASON(S) FOR DESIGNATION CONSERVATION OBJECTIVES SITE ALLOCATIONS SPA 5 03 15 24 W 54 10 39 N 6806.3 (ha) Qualifying Features sandwich tern Sterna sandvicensis (during the breeding season, supports 1.5% of the GB population - Article 4.1) pintail Anas acuta (over winter, supports 2.7% of the population - Article 4.2) knot Calidris canuta (over winter, supports 1.3% of the population - Article 4.2) redshank Tringa totanus (over winter, supports 0.9% of the population - Article 4.2) over winter, the area regularly supports an internationally important assemblage of 31,505 individual water fowl - Article 4.2 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features, and The distribution of the qualifying features, and The distribution of the qualifying features within the site In relation to Duddon Estuary SSSI - subject to natural change, to maintain the following habitats and geological features in favourable condition, with particular reference to any dependent component special interest features (habitats, vegetation types, species, species assemblages, etc.) for which the land is designated.
-Habitat Types represented (Biodiversity Action Plan categories) Estuary Saltmarsh Littoral sediment Inshore sublittoral rock Coastal vegetated shingle Sand dune (Strandline, embryo and mobile dunes, Fixed dune grassland, Humid dune slacks, Dune heath) Coastal lagoon Species represented Aggregation of breeding sandwich tern (Annex 1 species) Breeding bird assemblage Aggregations of non-breeding birds Natterjack toad Invertebrate assemblage Vascular plant assemblage Site M31 Salthouse, near Millom, is identified as a potential railhead to be safeguarded, and lies 300m from the SPA.
-BRO3 Park Road Estate, is identified as a Broad Area for further waste management facilities, and is 600m from the SPA BRO2 Park Road Estate, is identified as a Broad Area for further waste management facilities, and is 650m from the SPA Site M5 High Greenscoe Quarry is identified as an Area of Search for brick making mudstones, and lies 1.4km from the SPA.
+SITE LOCATION /AREA REASON(S) FOR DESIGNATION CONSERVATION OBJECTIVES SITE ALLOCATIONS Duddon Estuary SPA 03 15 24 W 54 10 39 N 6806.3 (ha) Qualifying Features sandwich tern Sterna sandvicensis (during the breeding season, supports 1.5% of the GB population - Article 4.1) pintail Anas acuta (over winter, supports 2.7% of the population - Article 4.2) knot Calidris canuta (over winter, supports 1.3% of the population - Article 4.2) redshank Tringa totanus (over winter, supports 0.9% of the population - Article 4.2) over winter, the area regularly supports an internationally important assemblage of 31,505 individual water fowl - Article 4.2 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features each of the qualifying features, and The distribution of each of the qualifying features, and The distribution of the qualifying features within the site In relation to Duddon Estuary SSI - subject to natural change, to maintain the following habitats and geological features in favourable condition, with particular reference to any dependent component special interest features (habitats, vegetation types, species, species assemblages, etc.) for which the land is designated.
+Habitat Types represented (Biodiversity Action Plan categories) Estuary Saltmarsh Littoral sediment Inshore sublittoral rock Coastal vegetated shingle Sand dune (Strandline, embryo and mobile dunes, Fixed dune grassland, Humid dune slacks, Dune heath) Coastal lagoon Species represented Aggregation of breeding sandwich tern (Annex 1 species) Breeding bird assemblage Aggregations of non-breeding birds Natterjack toad Invertebrate assemblage Vascular plant assemblage Geological features (Geological Site Types) Active process geomorphological (IA) BRO3 Park Road Estate, is identified as a Broad Area for further waste management facilities, and is 600m from the SPA BRO2 Park Road Estate, is identified as a Broad Area for further waste management facilities, and is 650m from the SPA Site M5 High Greenscoe Quarry is identified as an Area of Search for brick making mudstones, and lies 1.4km from the SPA.
 Site M27 Roose Quarry is identified as a Preferred Area for sand and gravel, and lies 3.7km from the Ramsar.
-Site M14 Kirkby Slate Quarry is identified as an Area of Search for slate, and lies 1.5km from the SPA.